 Conformal prediction has a few practical limitations.
-First, it requires a relatively large and in\hyp distribution held\hyp out calibration set; otherwise, the calibrated bounds may not accurately reflect the true reconstruction error.
-This is evident from the lower uncertainty values for the knee experiments (50 calibration volumes and maximum uncertainty roughly equal to 15\%) compared to the brain (689 calibration volumes and maximum uncertainty roughly equal to 25\%).
-Second, conformal prediction produces per\hyp pixel uncertainty intervals but does not directly provide a mechanism for automatically selecting or controlling the acceleration factor.
+First, the calibration step is inherently finite\hyp sample, meaning that the estimated scaling factor can vary slightly with the size and composition of the held\hyp out calibration dataset, so small deviations from the nominal coverage level may occur in practice if the calibration data are limited or not fully representative of the test distribution.
+However, our robustness analysis shows that performing the calibration of the 6$\times$ brain QR\hyp based uncertainty model with reduced calibration sets changed the scaling factor by less than 3\% relative to the full set, indicating that the proposed calibration was reasonably stable with respect to calibration\hyp set size. {Second, because the uncertainty module is conditioned on the reconstructed images, its performance is directly tied to the behavior of the reconstruction network; if the reconstruction network overfits or produces confidently wrong reconstructions, the uncertainty estimates will be unreliable.} Third, conformal prediction produces per\hyp pixel uncertainty intervals but does not directly provide a mechanism for automatically selecting or controlling the acceleration factor.
 Integrating uncertainty with decision rules for adaptive sampling therefore requires additional components beyond conformal prediction alone, which will be investigated in future work.
 Future work will also incorporate the predicted uncertainty maps into the reconstruction pipeline to selectively refine high\hyp uncertainty areas and potentially improve SSIM performance at higher accelerations.